frbrigagao/DL4H-Reproduce-KeyClass/README.md

 uv run get_data.py
 ```

-The script will ask for confirmation before dowloading each file. **Atention**: this script will **not** provide the MIMIC-3 dataset.
+The script will ask for confirmation before dowloading each file.

+**Attention**: this script will **not** provide the MIMIC-3 dataset.

 ## 2.4 MIMIC-3 Dataset Preprocessing

-KeyClass requires the MIMIC-III dataset to be preprocessed before running experiments using config_mimic.yml.
+KeyClass requires specific files from the MIMIC-III database to be preprocessed into a custom dataset before running experiments.

 **Steps:**